ninbura/pokemon-on-the-analogue-pocket/readme.md

         - **everdrive gb x7** - time is ireversably desynced when save states are loaded without mods/exploits
         - **gbc carts** - time is not recalculated when save states are loaded (desync)
         - additional setup required
-        - save files are easily accessible for backup
         - rtc relies on internal batteries that eventually die
 3. #### cores
     - pros